 Where you go to law school can have a significant impact on your employment immediately following law school.
 Law school graduates have varying levels of success in finding employment after graduation, and this is typically caused by two things: how helpful and effective each school's career placement office is, and the alumni network in place.
 A career placement office helps students in finding summer job opportunities with law firms and also helps students get in touch with firms seeking recent law graduates.
 In addition to the career placement office, the alumni network at your school is an important tool.
 Many law schools have alumni networks that hold conferences for alumni, mixers, and help in placing recent graduates.
 For more information on the career placement office at your law school and the alumni network in place, contact the school and also consult with former students regarding each service's effectiveness.

 Going to law school is not an inexpensive endeavor in most cases.
-In fact, the cost of tuition alone can range from $8,000 to $35,000 a year.
+In fact, the cost of tuition alone can range from $12,000 to nearly $70,000 a year.
 Here are some important facts to keep in mind when looking at the costs associated with each law school:

 - Almost all public schools give in-state students a significant break in cost of tuition.